 The “Deadly Scooter” Strikes Again

 Two days later, I put $3,000 cash in my pockets and wallet, jumped on my Scooter, and drove into town.
 On the way, it started to sprinkle.
 Then the scooter engine died.
 So, I’m on the sidewalk next to the ocean with lots of cash!
 A guy comes up to me and says he can fix my scooter, but he needs to tow me to his shop.
 He came up behind me on his scooter, stuck his toe into position, told me to get on, and he “toed” me to his shop.
 It was in a very impoverished part of town but only a block off the main road.
 He told me to go take care of my business and he would have the scooter fixed when I returned.

 After that, everything worked as expected.
-I made the deposit, caught a cab back to the mechanic, paid him $40 (which my landlord later said was way too much), and rode home without incident.
+I deposited the cash, rode back to the mechanic, paid him $40 (which my landlord later said was way too much), and rode home without incident.
 A couple more days and we had deposited all the cash we brought from the US.
-And the main reason I selected Banpais is that they had a working relationship with Bank of America, and subsequent transfers were very easy.
+I selected Banpais because they had a working relationship with Bank of America, and subsequent transfers were very easy.

 I had a rude awakening when we arrived in Panama.
 No bank would open an account for us without a Cedula.
 This is a national residency card, and the process takes months and costs nearly $3,000 USD.
-But we had not decided how long we were staying, so we just used our debit card to get cash from our Bank of America account in the US.
+This was one of those Expat Banking Issues I was not expecting.
+Fortunately, we had not decided how long we were staying, so we just used our debit card to get cash from our Bank of America account in the US.
 This was fairly expensive, but we really saw no other alternative.